 I first became involved in Uechi-ryu Karate in 1978 and have been a student for over 40 years.
 I have been teaching Uechiryu for more than 30 years, first in Massachusetts and now here in Knoxville, Tennessee.
-I am ranked a Rokudan (6th Degree Black Belt), and Shihan ( Senior/ Chief Instructor) of Knoxville Uechiryu Karate School.
-In March, 2020 I was awarded a Renshi certificate (first level Master) .
+I am ranked a Rokudan (6th Degree Black Belt), and also hold a Renshi certificate (first level Master) .
+I am Shihan ( Senior/ Chief Instructor) of Knoxville Uechiryu Karate School.
 I have been very fortunate to have had the opportunity to study under and with some of the very best American Uechiryu Masters.

 I am a founding member of the American Self-Defense Federation (ASDF) and Knoxville Uechiryu Karate School is proud to be part of the International Uechiryu Karate Federation (IUKF) as well as the Okinawan Karate-Do Union (OKU).